ghc-proposals/ghc-proposals/proposals/0000-aspirational-users-guide.rst

 #.
 The design document proposals could be a greenfield document rather than a fork of the users guide.
    But this just strikes me as more work: now we have a distinct Users Guide and design document that cannot be synchronized semi-automatically via Git.
    It also means we lose out on the side benefit of a regular users not interested in the proposal process getting better-maintained documentation.

+#.
+Skip pure-side experiment and start requiring something of proposals / proposal authors too.
+   In order of increasing severity:

+    #.
+Proposal is not truly approved until codified (first approval is tentative).

+    #.
+Initial draft of codification must be done by proposal author.

+    #.
+Codification and proposal must be submitted together.
+       While the most draconian, this does have the advantage that we could slim down or remove the "detailed design" section to avoid duplicate work.

+   For the 3rd option, we would probably want to permanently merge the Apsirational User's Guide into the proposals repo.

 Unresolved Questions
 --------------------